Skip to product information

 “Garcia told us everything,” Pistolero said to Tapia.
 “Now, you will do the same.
 We will torture you, but first, you will witness the pain you have inflicted on your wife.”

 Isabel struggled to break free from the man’s grasp, but her bindings made it impossible.
+Blood pumped from her arm, covering the bed, her clothing, and the floor.

-Bile rose in Tapia’s throat again.
-What he feared they were about to do to Isabel was worse than death, and no matter how much he wanted to look away, he couldn’t.
+And no matter how much he wanted to look away, he couldn’t.
 He tried silently to catch Isabel’s gaze, but she bucked and kicked too violently in her own life-and-death struggle to worry about her husband.

 Isabel’s body went rigid as she stared wide-eyed at their captors.
 Her husband cried at being unable to help her.
 He had inflicted this pain on his beloved wife.